envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

    ![](/images/updatepcb.png)

    We now need to determine what our PCB will look like.
+Before we even decide how large our board will be, we need to get a general idea of what our component placement will be.
 Drag the components into the black area of the page to place them on the PCB area.
-Keep in mind that the switches should be close to their associated resis
+Keep in mind that the switches should be close to their associated resistors.
+You also want to place the MUX chip between the switches and the Teensy.

 <!--EndFragment-->